Coronavirus (COVID-19) Updates

 SHS COVID Testing: SHS Medical staff will administer an anterior nasal swab collection that involves inserting a small swab into each nostril and the entire process typically takes less than 5 minutes.

-For Free Mobile COVID Testing: First, register online to get a testing time window.
+For AlphaDERA Testing: First, register online to get a testing time window; although appointements are not required.
 You should check in at the testing site during your testing window.
 At the testing site, you will enter the testing area for the mouth swab.
 When you arrive at the testing site, a number of physical controls have been implemented to ensure your safety.
 Every individual is physically distanced by six or more feet if there is a line and every individual must wear face covering unless they are actively testing.
 The 6 feet separation is maintained and monitored during the whole process.
-The entire collection process typically takes 5-10 minutes.
+The entire collection process typically takes 5–10 minutes.

 How long do results take, and how can I access them?